Who is a Auditor?

 A career as auditor does not involve much travelling.
 Not at the beginning of the profession at least.
 It arises when the company's auditor requires them to go to meet the client at the client's workplace.
 In order to provide guidance and oversight for major shareholders or other related companies, an auditor travels quite often both internationally and domestically.

 A career as an auditor involves working full time.
 The auditor works full-time but schedules that differ according to responsibilities.
 Auditor only appears to be working in the regular shift however that does not mean they do not need to spend additional hours.
 Usually, the auditor works 40 to 45 hours per week, with extremely hectic projects that generally employ additional shifts.
 A career as auditor involves working for nine to ten hours a day.
-They do extra hours, particularly in the financial year.

 A career as auditor involves employment that can be either permanent or contractual in nature.
 Auditors need to operate as part of a group within companies.
 They communicate regarding assignments with their colleagues or communicate with clients around the world.
 They would need to be able to travel to accommodate clients, and employment conditions may vary based on the client geographical location.
-They sometimes can be hired for a certain timespan but commonly they work as permanent employees.

 A career as auditor involves collecting financial information, analysing those data of several companies.
 They perform these tasks in the office environment.
 This job does not require much physical labour but needs intelligence and mental pressure.
 So the auditors work in an office setting.